sovrynn/ecdo/0-FULL-THESIS-BREAKDOWN/equatorial-bulge/README.md

 ![quadrants](img/quadrants1.png "quadrants")
 ![quadrants](img/quadrants3.png "quadrants")

-Here are the two quadrants connected to the eastern pivot which move away:
+Here are the two quadrants connected to the eastern pivot which move away from the equator:

 ![quadrants](img/quadrants2.png "quadrants")
 ![quadrants](img/quadrants4.png "quadrants")

-Here are the two quadrants connected to the western pivot which move closer:
+Here are the two quadrants connected to the western pivot which move closer to the equator:

 ![quadrants](img/quadrants5.png "quadrants")
 ![quadrants](img/quadrants7.png "quadrants")

-Here are the two quadrants connected to the western pivot which move further:
+Here are the two quadrants connected to the western pivot which move away from the equator:

 ![quadrants](img/quadrants6.png "quadrants")
 ![quadrants](img/quadrants8.png "quadrants")